7 min. to read.

-There’s a particular sickness you might have if you grew up in Church World1.
-The sickness?
+There’s a particular sickness you might have if you grew up in Church World (Andy Stanley’s name for the deep sub-culture of evangelical Christianity) The sickness?
 Spiritual Accomplishment Urgency Syndrome.
 The symptoms often include:

 - You feel a need to be at all church activities.
 Even if you don’t go, you feel guilty about it.

 - You feel guilty because you don’t pray enough, or read the Bible enough.